Supporting New Zealand small businesses for 5 years.

 Emergency repairs

 Sometimes, loans are a necessity.
 If your critical equipment breaks down, you might not be able to keep the business running.
 This can create bottlenecks as you figure out how to resolve the problem.
 A much more convenient way of dealing with this is to finance repairs with short-term business funding.
+Short-term business loans can also help cover expenses when expected income is delayed, providing a financial bridge until your income resumes and ensuring the business remains operational.

 Seasonal cash injection